English Language Learner (ELL) Support

 • Clearly state academic expectations.

-• Create detailed, accessible syllabi and referencing them often.
+• Create detailed, accessible syllabi and reference them often.

-• Promoting office hours as a resource for one-on-one support.
+• Promote office hours as a resource for one-on-one support.

-• Allowing students to brainstorm in their first language.
+• Allow students to brainstorm in their first language.

-• Avoiding assumptions that academic, cultural, and linguistic norms are known (e.g., class participation, plagiarism, appropriate ways to address professors).
+• Avoid assumptions that academic, cultural, and linguistic norms are known (e.g., class participation, plagiarism, appropriate ways to address professors).

 How can I make class discussions more inclusive for ELLs?